jemsstsurin/osticket-prereqs/README.md

 <p>

 </p>
-<p>To enalbe IIS you open the Control Panel then go to Programs and within that on the left you clicked Turns Windows Features.
+<p>To enable IIS you open the Control Panel then go to Programs and within that on the left you clicked Turns Windows Features.
 Then you check the Internet Information Services box then click the expand box.
 Next you click the World Wide Web Services.
 Within that you click Application Development and then you click CGI.
 </p>
 <br />